Philip Yordan: Accolades

+Personal life

+He was married four times.
+He was married to actress-turned-casting director Marilyn Nash from 1946 to 1952, and to actress Faith Clift from 1964 to 2003.

 Political views

 Yordan was self-described as 'apolitical'.
 He claims to never have read a newspaper till he was 50 and his use of Hollywood blacklistees was believed to be not out of political commitment but because "he got the better people cheaper".

 He reportedly once told screenwriter Bernard Gordon that "It's Jews like you who ruined the motion picture industry with this anti-hero shit."

 However Yordan also claimed "In all my pictures there is the theme of the loneliness of the common man.
 But he has an inner resource that allows him to survive in society.
 He doesn't cry, he doesn't beg, he doesn't ask favours.
 He lives and dies in dignity."

-Private life

-He was married four times.
+Death

+Yordan died in La Jolla, California on March 24, 2003, at the age of 88.
 Upon his death he was survived by his fourth wife, five children, and two grandchildren.